 Libraries, community organizations, housing authorities, after-school programs, cultural centres, and faith communities with an educational mission — Ashaware provides complete, accurate curriculum infrastructure at scale.
 21st CCLC, Head Start, McKinney-Vento, and REAP eligible.

 Home & Family plan from $4.99/month.
-School, district, and non-profit plans available — view all options or contact us and we'll find the right fit.
+School, ministry, district, and non-profit plans available — view all options or contact us and we'll find the right fit.

 The African diaspora spans every continent.
 Ashaware is accessible globally — schools, homes, and organizations in the UK, Europe, and beyond can subscribe directly.